tidyverse/tibble/vignettes/invariants.md

 </tr>
 </tbody>
 </table>
-### Corollary

-Only lists of length one on the RHS are recycled.
+This means that only lists of length one on the RHS are recycled.

 <table class="dftbl">
 <tbody>